Lewis Edwards

 ~ Anonymous

 "It was a bit scary.
-I gotta get away from them."
+I needed to get away from them."

 ~ Anonymous